* Page is under construction as we renew our commitment to Doctor Her. *

 Kate Elmer, Contributor.
 Kate studied Creative Writing and Women’s Studies at Illinois State University before relocating to the UK, where she teaches teen geeks to be themselves.
 Kate discovered the joys of the Doctor from her husband, who grew up hiding behind the sofa and crushing on Sarah Jane.
 Doctor Who is now an Elmer family institution, encompassing new and classic television episodes, audio dramas, Sarah Jane Smith Adventures and Torchwood.
 When not watching Doctor Who, Ms Elmer strives to raise two daughters and nurture her infant writing career.
 Her first published work, “Tangwystl the Unwanted,” appears in Crossed Genre’s Fat Girl in a Strange Land anthology and her first novel The Circle of Lost Sisters is searching for a shelf to call home.

-Mindy Townsend, Contributor.
+Mindy Townsend, Former contributor.
 Mindy is an attorney, NuWhovian, and Managing Editor of Teen Skepchick.
 Her weaknesses include music, British science fiction, and Colin Firth.
 You can follow her on Tumblr, on Twitter, and on Google+.

 Pippa Adams, Former contributor.
 Living most of her life on Canada’s West Coast, Pippa fell hard for Doctor Who in the first year of her first University degree while on exchange in the UK.
 She found feminism along the way in that first degree as well.
 After completing a BA in Political Science she is pursuing a second BA in Communication, focusing on pop culture, specifically women’s experiences in (and with) science fiction.
 Pippa blogs about Life, Politics, and Pop Culture at Coincidental Reality, and you can find her shorter and more frequent thoughts on Twitter.